Skip to main content

 Formation Process

 Jadeite forms in high-pressure, low-temperature metamorphic environments, typically in subduction zones where oceanic crust is pushed deep beneath continental plates.
-The extreme pressure at depths of 20-60 kilometers, combined with relatively low temperatures, creates the conditions necessary for Jadeite crystallization from albite-rich rocks.
-Nephrite forms through a different process — metasomatic alteration of serpentinite or dolomitic rocks at moderate pressures and temperatures.
+The extreme pressure at depths of 20-60 kilometers, combined with relatively low temperatures, causes Jadeite to crystallize from albite-rich rocks.
+Nephrite forms differently, through metasomatic alteration of serpentinite or dolomitic rocks at moderate pressures and temperatures.
 Both minerals are exceptionally tough (resistant to breaking) due to their interlocking microcrystalline structures, which is why ancient peoples could carve Jade into intricate shapes without it fracturing.

 Varieties